Hoyasumii/avengers-endgame/README.md

 TONY STARK: No. He lived in Toronto.
 Were you even paying attention?

-NATASHA ROMANOFF: Guys, if you pick the righ
+NATASHA ROMANOFF: Guys, if you pick the right